-Most species are most vocal just after sundown and then again just before sunrise.
+Most species are especially vocal just after sunset and then again just before sunrise.
 However, during courtship and the early breeding season, they often can be heard throughout the night.
-Some species, such as eastern screech-owl and barred owl, will vocalize during the day.
+Some species, such as the Eastern Screech Owl and Barred Owl, will vocalize during the day too.

-- Finger-sized usually means a smaller owl such as saw-whet or screech
+- Finger-sized usually means a smaller owl such as a Saw-whet or Eastern Screech

-- Barn and great horned owls can cast pellets larger than golf balls
+- Barn and Great Horned Owls can produce pellets larger than golf balls

-There are eight owl species that you may spot in Massachusetts.
-Crows, blue jays, and other songbirds can sometimes lead one to a roosting owl.
-The instinct among these birds to draw attention to predators by harassing it while making loud alarm calls is known as "mobbing."
-If a quiet approach is made, good views of the "mobbed" owl may be obtained.
+Crows, Blue Jays, and other songbirds can sometimes lead you to a roosting owl.
+These birds engage in an instinctual behavior known as "mobbing" where they draw attention to a predator by harassing it while making loud alarm calls.
+If you approach the scene quietly, good views of the "mobbed" owl may be obtained.

 Many owls will use the same roost tree for several days, and evidence of this can be found in "whitewash" on branches and on the ground, and owl pellets.

-Perhaps one of the best ways to locate owls is to join an organized owling excursion.
-Many of Mass Audubon's wildlife sanctuaries offer these programs.
+Perhaps one of the best ways to locate owls is to join an organized "owl prowl" program at one of Mass Audubon's wildlife sanctuaries!